Khalilullah-Nohri/Devops_work/Khalil_Repos/Sprint6-Khalil/Day-2/README.md

     a) How will you parse the event to get the value?
     b) How will you return 10 latest events when required?

-So For this , I create two `Lambda RestApi` and two  httpMethod `POST` and `GET` along with this, also create a `lambda Function` and `dynamodb` table in main Stack File, further, create another .py lambda file , in which a user define `POST and GET` function are created and inside that `get_item` and `put-item` function has also been called to put and get Data from DyNamoDB table.
+So For this , I create two `Lambda RestApi` and two  httpMethod `POST` and `GET` along with this, also create a `lambda Function` and `dynamodb` table in main Stack File,further, create another .py lambda file , in which a user define `POST and GET` function are created and inside that `get_item` and `put-item` function has also been called to put and get Data from DyNamoDB table.